Nerek23/Nerek23/README.md

 # Hi, I'm Nerek!👋

-I'm a junior developer based in Barcelona, Spain.
+I'm a developer based in Barcelona, Spain.
 I'm passionate about programming and learning new technologies.

 ## Education 🎓